ajay-kumar-gour/Voting-System-API/README.md

 # Voting-System-API

-Endpoints:

-## (AUTHENTICATION)

-POST --> api/auth/register --> USERS(VOTERS) should register giving details as name, age, DOB , age , aadhard card number , password

-POST --> api/auth/login --> USERS(VOTERS) can login using aadhard card number and password

-POST --> api/auth/logout --> logs out the current users -->invalidates the token

-## (CANDIDATE)

-GET --> api/candidates --> shows all the list of candidates

-GET --> api/candidates/:candidateID --> shows info of a single candiated based on the provided ID

-POST --> api/vote/:candidateID --> allows the user to vote for the candidate

-GET --> api/vote/results --> everyone can see the LIVE VOTE results

-POST --> api/candidate --> create a new & unique candiate

-GET --> api/vote/voters --> shows the list of eligible voters
+Welcome to the Voting API!
+This API provides functionality for managing candidates, casting votes, and retrieving live vote counts.

-## NOTE:
+## Overview

-1. ADMIN cannot cast vote
+The Voting API provides a platform for managing voting processes in various scenarios, such as elections, surveys, or polls.
+Here's an overview of the key features and rules governing the API:

+1. **ADMIN cannot cast vote**: Administrators of the system are restricted from casting votes.
+Their role is to manage candidates, monitor voting activities, and ensure the integrity of the voting process.

-2. A particular vote can only vote once to a candidate or a party
+2. **Unique voting restriction**: Each voter can only cast one vote to a candidate or a party.
+This prevents duplicate or fraudulent voting and maintains the fairness of the voting process.

-3. Everyone can see the LIVE VOTE RESULT (no authentication needed)
-4. ONLY ADMIN can creata a new CANDIDATE
+3. **Live vote result**: The API offers a feature to view live vote results to everyone.
+No authentication is required to access this feature.
+Users can see the current status of votes cast for each candidate or party in real-time.

+4. **Admin-exclusive candidate creation**: Only administrators have the authority to create new candidates.
+This ensures that the candidate pool is managed securely and accurately by authorized personnel.

-5. Any user who has a AADHAR CARD can register, but only user of AGE >=18 are eligible to VOTE
+5. **Age eligibility for voting**: Any user with a valid AADHAR CARD can register on the platform.
+However, only users with an age of 18 years or older are eligible to cast their votes.
+This rule aligns with legal voting age requirements in many jurisdictions.

+These rules and features collectively contribute to the fairness, transparency, and security of the voting process facilitated by the Voting API.